abainczyk/alex-zephyr-jira-adapter/README.md

 cd alex-zephyr-jira-adapter

 # 3. Build the application
-mvn clean install
+mvn clean install "-Pcreate-frontend"
 ```

-Afterwards, the file `alex-zephyr-jira-adapter-1.0.0-SNAPSHOT.jar` is located in the `target` directory.
+Afterwards, the file `alex-zephyr-jira-adapter-1.0.0.jar` is located in the `target` directory.
 Move the file to the location where the adapter should be installed.